The road from Sahara to Marrakesh, with a stop in Ait Benhaddou – Morocco

-A long day from M’Hammid to Marrakesh, with a stop in Ksar Ait Benhaddou.
+Short Description.
 A private taxi took us from M’Hammid to Ammzerou (near Zagora), where I had left my rented car.
-From there we headed toward Ait Benhaddou, where we stopped for a couple of hours.
-In the evening, we crossed the High Atlas Mountains via the Tizi N’Tikka Pass.
-We arrived at Naima’s home in Marrakesh around midnight.
+After lunch, we strolled through Ksar Ait Benhaddou for a couple of hours.
+At dusk, we crossed the High Atlas Mountains via the Tizi N’Tikka Pass and arrived at Naima’s home in Marrakesh around midnight.

-Meriem had had an early morning flight from Zagora to Casablanca.
-When I woke up, Mohammed talked with a private taxi to take us along the Draa Valley: from M’Hammid (where the camel trek through the Sahara Desert ended) to Zagora (where the trek had started a few days before).
-The Draa Valley appeared very dry on this section.
-Low-altitude reddish mountains and the typical mud-brick kasbahs dominated the valley.
-We stopped in the little town of Tamegroute – known for its desert pottery of colored plates and tajine cookware.
-After that, we went directly to the campsite Oasis les Palmier in Ammzerou, where I had parked my rented car for four days during our trek in the Sahara Desert.
+Meriem had an early-morning flight from Zagora to Casablanca, so she left by herself.
+Mohammed had talked with a private taxi to take us along the Draa Valley: from M’Hammid (where the camel trek through the Sahara Desert ended) to Zagora (where the trek had started a few days before).
+The Draa Valley appeared very dry in this section.
+Low-altitude reddish mountains and typical mudbrick kasbahs dominated the valley.
+Halfway to Zagora, we stopped in the small town of Tamegroute – known for its desert pottery of colored plates and tajine cookware.
+Eventually, we went to the camping ground Oasis les Palmier in Ammzerou, where I had parked my rented car for four days throughout our trek in the Sahara Desert.

-The endless road along the Draa Valley awaited us from Zagora to Ouarzazate (the same road I drove a week before when I came from the Dades Gorges).
-Palm-tree oases abundantly grew along the 200-km Draa Valley.
-Whereas ksars with mud-brick houses appeared here and there at the boundary between vegetation and the rocky desert (hammada).
-When we reached the Oued Ounilla (a valley with little vegetation), the iconic ksar Ait Benhaddou appeared at the horizon.
+An endless road along the Draa Valley awaited us from Zagora to Ouarzazate (the same road I drove a week before when I had come from the Dades Gorges).
+Palm-tree oases abundantly grew along the 200-kilometer Draa Valley.
+Ksars with mudbrick houses dotted the border between vegetation and rocky desert (hammada).
+On the Oued Ounilla, a valley with little vegetation, the iconic ksar Ait Benhaddou appeared on the horizon.

 Ksar Ait Benhaddou